wedex555/Rps-game/README.md

              * If the user's choice and the computer's choice are the same it's a draw<br>
              <img width="1444" alt="Screen Shot 2019-07-01 at 2 27 33 AM" src="https://user-images.githubusercontent.com/46644726/60425845-440ca080-9ba8-11e9-970b-78f97beba1df.png">

-This app is an online version of the game everyone loves...Rock Paper Scissors!
-Technologies include:
-- HTML
-- CSS
-- Javascript
-- JQuery
-- Google Firebase